 26 Uses for Salt Beyond Your Dinner Plate

-Salt is one of those staples you always have in the kitchen.
-But don’t limit its use to just flavoring food.
-It’s a true household workhorse and we’ve found more than two dozen hacks beyond the usual culinary uses.
+Salt is a staple in our kitchens, but you don’t have to limit its use to just flavoring food.
+It’s a true household workhorse and we’ve found more than two dozen uses for salt beyond the usual culinary ones.

-Salt makes food taste better, but it’s also great for cleaning because of its absorbent qualities.
-You can use salt around your home for all sorts of cleanup jobs or incorporate it in your self-care routine.
+Sure, salt makes food taste better.
+But did you know it’s also great for cleaning because of its absorbent qualities?
+You can use salt around your home for all sorts of cleanup jobs or even incorporate it in your self-care routine.
 Salt scrub, anyone?

-Skip the expensive cleaners and grab your salt shaker.
+Skip the expensive cleaners and grab some extra salt at the grocery store.
 We’ve gathered 26 different uses for salt that might surprise you.

 What Type of Salt Should You Use?